appvia/tako/docs/tutorials/getting-started-with-kev.md

 The created `dev`, `local` and `stage` _Compose environment overrides_ are currently identical.

-The `labels` section for each service enables you to control how the app runs on Kubernetes.
+The `x-k8s` extension section for each service enables you to control how the app runs on Kubernetes.
 See the [configuration reference](../reference/config-params.md) to find all the available options and understand how they affect deployments.

 We'll be adjusting these values soon per target environment.
 For now, they look as below,